Pennsylvania Court Records

 The Pennsylvania State Prison System

-What is the Difference Between Jail and Prison in Pennsylvania?
+What Is The Difference Between Jail and Prison in Pennsylvania?

-How Many Prisons are in Pennsylvania?
+How Many Prisons Are In Pennsylvania?

 Maximum Security